bigodogu/cloud-/README.md

 # Shell
-Schell Scripts for reference and practice. good to go
+Schell Scripts for reference and practice. good to go. thank good